-- Board approval of a strategic plan, which encompasses the Group's vision, mission and strategy statements, designed to meet stakeholders' needs and manage business risk. - Implementation of Board approved operating plans and budgets and Board monitoring of progress against these budgets, including the establishment and monitoring of KPIs of both a financial and non-financial nature. - Establishment of committees to report on specific business risks, including for example, such matters as environmental issues and concerns and occupational health and safety. - Board review of financial risks such as the Group's liquidity, currency, interest rate and credit policies and exposures and monitors management's actions to ensure they are in line with Group policy.
+Board approval of a strategic plan, which encompasses the Group's purpose, vision, mission and strategy statements, designed to meet stakeholders' needs and manage business risk.

+Implementation of Board approved operating plans and budgets and Board monitoring of progress against these budgets, including the establishment and monitoring of KPIs of both a financial and non-financial nature.

+Establishment of committees to report on specific business risks, including for example, such matters as environmental and governance issues along with work, health and safety.

+Board review of financial risks such as the Group's liquidity, currency, interest rate and credit policies and exposures and monitors management's actions to ensure they are in line with Group policy.

+The Board and management are placing extra focus on mitigating a number of our material strategic, financial and non-financial risk types, due to their potential to have a material impact on the Group, our customers, shareholders and the community, now or in the future.

-The major high level business risks with the greatest potential to materially impact on the financial outlook for the Group are continued upward pressure on energy prices and ongoing disruption on the east to west coast domestic sea-freight route.
-Both electricity, and natural gas in particular, are integral inputs into the Group's manufacturing process, and affordable energy resources are critical if the Group is to maintain its competitive advantage.
-With our operations on the east coast, we are reliant on regular and affordable shipping to the West Australian market to meet demand.
-Alternative transportation options would have a material impact on the financial outlook in the near term.
-Furthermore, supply constraints, market dysfunction and higher gas prices may impact many sectors of the economy including the mining and agricultural sectors on the demand side and the Group's ability to source competitively priced raw material on the supply side.
-Bisalloy Australia currently has retail contracts in place for electricity supply through to the end of December 2022 and gas supply through to the end of December 2022.
+The material business risks with the greatest potential to impact on the financial outlook for the Group continue to be energy prices and ongoing disruption on the east to west coast domestic sea-freight route.

+- Both electricity, and natural gas in particular, are integral inputs into the Group's manufacturing process, and affordable energy resources are critical if the Group is to maintain its competitive advantage. - Operations on the east coast, we are reliant on regular and affordable shipping to the West Australian market to meet demand.
+Alternative transportation options would have a material impact on the financial outlook in the near term. - Supply constraints, market dysfunction and higher gas prices may impact many sectors of the economy including the mining and agricultural sectors on the demand side and the Group's ability to source competitively priced raw material on the supply side.